18F/identity-pki/bin/quarantine/README.md

+This repo has a set of Utilities which can be classified as the "Break Glass Utilities"

+SecurityResponse

 SecurityResponse is a python script that quarantines a compromised EC2 instance.
 It does the following
 - Removes instance from ASG, if the instance is part of an Auto Scaling Group
 - Prepares an EBS snapshot of the instance